 We promise to get to know you, listen and take the time to understand the ins and outs of your project.

 We don’t just obtain consent, we assist you by arranging for all the service connections and construction that needs to take place to complete a subdivision and then carry out legal surveying for titles.

 Learn more about urban land

 1) Subdivision Process

 The subdivision process is not for the faint-hearted.
 It is complex and highly regulated, requiring specialist knowledge, resources and plenty of time.
-Regularly taking nine months to complete it can take much longer, depending on council process and requirements, construction and legal aspects.
+Regularly taking a year to complete and it can take much longer, depending on council process and requirements, construction and legal aspects.
 We will guide you and control the entire process that you must comply with to obtain your titles in a timely manner.
 The process includes:

 There are many variables in undertaking a subdivision and as a result costs can vary.
 They will also vary between districts and with the size of the subdivision.
 The mains costs are generally but not limited to:

 As mentioned, the process is not for the faint-hearted as it is complex and highly regulated.
-So, it is a lengthy process that can take nine months at least and sometimes much longer depending on Council, Specialist Consultant and Contractor availability, the size of the project and project management.
+So, it is a lengthy process that can take a year at least and sometimes much longer depending on Council, Specialist Consultant and Contractor availability, the size of the project and project management.